William M. Forgrave: Criminal conviction

 After leaving the Anti-Saloon League, Forgrave worked as a stock broker in Boston.
 Following his second divorce he moved to an apartment in Cambridge, Massachusetts.
 In August 1937, Forgrave's firm, Brown, Anthony & Co., consented to a perpetual injunction issued by the United States District Court for the District of Massachusetts that prevented it from selling securities while insolvent.
 Later the securities division of the Massachusetts Department of Utilities revoked its brokerage registration on the grounds that the business was running in a fraudulent manner.

 On April 20, 1938, Forgrave was indicted on 13 counts of larceny and 11 counts of conspiracy to steal for his alleged involvement in a $100,000 stock swindle.
 On December 28, 1938, Forgrave was found guilty of 19 counts of larceny and conspiracy.

 He was sentenced to four and a half years, with two and a half to be served at the Charlestown State Prison and the remainder to be served in the House of Correction.
 He appealed his convictions to the Massachusetts Supreme Judicial Court.
 While his case was under appeal, Forgrave was held in the Charles Street Jail in lieu of bail.
 While there, it was alleged that he ran a bookmaking operation in the jail during the reign of Sheriff John F. Dowd.
 In 1940, the Massachusetts Supreme Judicial Court overturned Forgrave's conspiracy convictions, but upheld his convictions on the larceny charges.

+Forgrave spent his later years in Newton Township, Mackinac County, Michigan.
+He died suddenly on January 19, 1953.
+He was survived by his third wife and daughter.